I am so excited to finally post our DIY Kitchen Remodel Reveal! The kitchen looks so much better than it did before the

 Two years after we moved in, we replaced the gray Formica with granite.
 I wanted black granite but when they delivered the granite, it was dark green.
-You can read about it here.
+Read about it here.

 Several years ago, we painted our oak cabinets cream.
 I used the Rustoleum Cabinet Transformation kit and I had great results with it.
 I paid a lot more for the kit than if I purchased the supplies myself but I had no idea what I was doing and the kit had everything I needed in it.
 The cream paint had started to yellow and I was very tired of the tumbled marble backsplash.

 We painted the cabinet doors with Benjamin Moore’s White Dove Advanced paint (satin) with a HomeRight paint sprayer and paint shelter.
 I have painted many cabinets and the paint sprayer is the easiest way with the best results.
-We rolled the frames and the drawers with a small paint roller.
+Frames and the drawers were painted with a small paint roller.
 One gallon of paint did the entire kitchen cabinets.
 Post coming soon.

 I chose these drawer pulls and knobs from Liberty Hardware.
 The pulls are 3-inch Global Retro Pulls and the knobs are Silverton.
 They are heavy and beautiful.
 We also purchased new hinges from Liberty Hardware at Home Depot.

-We chose a fireclay farmhouse apron front sink.
+After much research, we chose a fireclay farmhouse apron front sink.
 We need a 31-inch sink and this one from Home Depot by Sinkology was the one we chose.
-We installed the sink ourselves.